analogsenses/source/source/_posts/2015-07-07-learning-to-work-with-models-in-photography.markdown

 description: "Working with models can be intimidating, but with the right preparation it’s something you can control."
 ---

 It’s no secret that working with models in photography can be challenging.
-One of the best parts of the photography course I took over the past few months was the chance to work with experienced models in a controlled environment.
+One of the most interesting aspects of the photography course I took over the past few months was the chance to work with experienced models in a controlled environment.
 That was a great way to learn how to interact with them in a professional way and, more importantly, how to take the reins of a shoot in order to direct the session and get the results _you_ want.

 In this piece I’ll share a bit of my own experience during the course, as well as out there shooting in the real world.
 Hopefully that’ll give you an opportunity to learn from my mistakes and save yourself an awkward moment or two.